cont-limno/bathymetry/README.md

 Code and data for:

 **Stachelek et al. In prep**.
-Imperfect slope measurements drive overestimation in standard cone model of lake depth
+Imperfect slope measurements drive overestimation in geometric cone model of lake depth

 ### Products